EduCity Sports Complex

 EduCity Sports Complex is a sports complex in Iskandar Puteri, Johor, Malaysia.

 History

-EduCity Sports Complex was launched by the former of Prime Minister Najib Razak on 26 January 2014.
+EduCity Sports Complex was launched on 26 January 2014.

 For the first time ever, the Season 14 Playoffs MLBB MPL Malaysia has been held at the EduCity Sports Complex in Iskandar Puteri, the first time in its six-year history that it is venturing outside the Klang Valley area offering fans in Johor Bahru an unmatched Southern Festival x Playoffs MPL Malaysia S14 experience from 31 October to 3 November 2024.

 Architecture

 Main stadium

 EduCity Main Stadium is a 6,000 seater Stadium including a running track and football pitch.

 Indoor Arena

 EduCity Indoor Arena is a 1,500 seater capacity and can up to 2,000 capacity for concert & e-Sports event plus with multi function court, suitable for basketball, badminton, table tennis, and martial arts type events.